Iron law of oligarchy: Reasons

 Michels stressed several factors that underlie the iron law of oligarchy.
 Darcy K. Leach summarized them briefly as: "Bureaucracy happens.
 If bureaucracy happens, power rises.
 Power corrupts."
-Any large organization, Michels pointed out, has to create a bureaucracy in order to maintain its efficiency as it becomes larger—many decisions have to be made daily that cannot be made by large numbers of disorganized people.
-For the organization to function effectively, centralization has to occur and power will end up in the hands of a few.
+Any large organization, Michels pointed out, has to create a bureaucracy to maintain its efficiency as it becomes larger—many decisions have to be made daily that cannot be made by large numbers of disorganized people.
+For the organization to function, centralization has to occur and power will end up in the hands of a few.
 Those few—the oligarchy—will use all means necessary to preserve and further increase their power.

 According to Michels, this process is further compounded as delegation is necessary in any large organization, as thousands—sometimes hundreds of thousands—of members cannot make decisions via participatory democracy.
 This has to date been dictated by the lack of technological means for large numbers of people to meet and debate, and also by matters related to crowd psychology, as Michels argued that people feel a need to be led.
-Delegation, however, leads to specialization—to the development of knowledge bases, skills and resources among a leadership—which further alienates the leadership from the rank and file and entrenches the leadership in office.
-Michels also argued that for leaders in organizations, "The desire to dominate ... is universal.
+Delegation leads to specialization—to the development of knowledge bases, skills and resources among a leadership—which further alienates the leadership from the rank and file and entrenches the leadership in office.
+Michels also argued that for leaders in organizations, "The desire to dominate [...] is universal.
 These are elementary psychological facts."
 Thus, they were prone to seek power and dominance.

-Bureaucratization and specialization are the driving processes behind the iron law.
-They result in the rise of a group of professional administrators in a hierarchical organization, which in turn leads to the rationalization and routinization of authority and decision-making, a process described first and perhaps best by Max Weber, later by John Kenneth Galbraith, and to a lesser and more cynical extent by the Peter principle.

-Bureaucracy by design leads to centralization of power by the leaders.
-Leaders also have control over sanctions and rewards.
-They tend to promote those who share their opinions, which inevitably leads to self-perpetuating oligarchy.
-People achieve leadership positions because they have above-average political skill (see Charismatic authority).
-As they advance in their careers, their power and prestige increases.
-Leaders control the information that flows down the channels of communication, censoring what they do not want the rank-and-file to know.
-Leaders will also dedicate significant resources to persuade the rank-and-file of the rightness of their views.
-This is compatible with most societies: people are taught to obey those in positions of authority.
-Therefore, the rank and file show little initiative, and wait for the leaders to exercise their judgment and issue directives to follow.